• Skip to primary navigation

 Get a small to medium bowl and combine your brown sugar middle.
 Melt the vegan butter in the bowl, add the brown sugar, flour, and cinnamon, and stir until well combined.

-vegan brown sugar filling
+vegan brown sugar filling in a glass bowl on a white background.

 After about 20-30 minutes, your dough should be ready to roll.